 What is a systematic review?
 Systematic reviews are like scientific investigations in themselves, using pre-planned methods and an assembly of original studies that meet their criteria as 'subjects'.
 They synthesize the results of an assembly of primary investigations using strategies that limit bias and random error.

 The editorial team is composed of 20 experts who are international leaders in their fields corresponding to the subgroups of CMSG.
 The CMSG is under two coordinating offices.
 The first is at the Cabrini hospital in Melbourne.
 It is under the direction of the coordinating editor, Rachelle Buchbinder and is coordinated by the Australian editorial base managing editor, Renea Johnston.
 The second is located at the Ottawa Hospital Research Institute in Ottawa, Canada.
-It is coordinated by the managing editors, Lara Maxwell and Jordi Pardo, under the supervision of the senior editor of the Cochrane Long Term and Ageing Network 2, Peter Tugwell.
+It is coordinated by the managing editors, Lara Maxwell and Jordi Pardo Pardo, under the supervision of the senior editor of the Cochrane Musculoskeletal, Oral, Sensory and Skin Network, Peter Tugwell.

 Our editorial team is listed here.
 The editorial process is enhanced through feedback on research protocols and reviews from a group of consumers coordinated by the Consumer Editor, Anne Lyddiatt.
 A list of consumer representatives can be found here.
 With this diverse linkage of expertise, the CMSG is able not only to produce high-quality systematic reviews but also to be active in promoting change in clinical practice and consumer health behaviour.